Learn how to make the perfect au gratin potatoes. This simple but tasty side dish can be served with steak, chicken or fish.

 How to make Au Gratin Potatoes

 - Preheat oven to 375 degrees.
 Peel and slice the potatoes.
 Place the slices of potatoes in a bowl filled with cold water as you cut them so they don't turn brown.

 - Rub the two halves of garlic on the sides and bottom of a 2.5 liter or 3 quart casserole dish.
 Spread butter along sides and bottom of the dish.

 - Heat the heavy cream and milk on medium heat until it comes to a simmer.

-- Layer half of the sliced potatoes, half of the heated cream mixture, and half of the cheese, then repeat.
+- Pour half of the heated cream mixture over the potatoes, and sprinkle half of the cheese, then repeat all the layers again.